Diphlebia lestoides

 commonly known as a whitewater rockmaster.

 It is endemic to south-eastern Australia, where it inhabits streams and rivers.

 Diphlebia lestoides is a large, solid-looking damselfly; the male is a blue to grey colour with black markings, while the female has a more muted colouring.
 It sits with its white marked wings spread out.

+Etymology

+The genus name Diphlebia is derived from the Greek δίς (dis, "twice" or "double") and φλέψ (phleps, "vein"), likely referring to distinctive wing venation.